-Sleep problems not only impact menopausal women, but also those women in pre-menopause and perimenopause.
+Sleep problems not only impact menopausal women, but also reported to be the case for those women in pre-menopause and perimenopause stages.

 During a woman’s reproductive years, the hormonal balance shifts.
 Changes and fluctuations in estrogen, progesterone and other hormones can cause recurring sleep problems.
 This can occur well before any menopausal activity begins.

-For premenopausal women in their 20s and 30s, fluctuating estrogen and progesterone before menstruation can cause difficulty sleeping, headaches, cramping, anxiety, and even low moods.
+For pre-menopausal women in their 20s and 30s, fluctuating estrogen and progesterone before menstruation can cause difficulty sleeping, headaches, cramping, anxiety, and all symptoms of PMS.

 For postmenopausal women, anyone who has gone for a year without a period, this interaction is even stronger.
 The sleep-friendly hormone progesterone is no longer produced, causing a variety of sleep problems.

 While a woman in this age range may still be producing estrogen, the levels are also very low.
 As a result of these low levels, a woman may experience hot flashes, headaches, and even physical pain that can keep them from getting a good night’s sleep.

 According to a survey done in 2017 by the CDC, sleep problems tend to significantly increase for peri-menopausal women.
 According to some studies, more than half of women over 40 sleep less than 7 hours a night on average.
 That’s a big difference when compared to only 1/3 of pre-menopausal women, who tend to sleep less than 7 hours a night.

 According to the CDC survey, sleep issues continue to be bothersome during the postmenopausal years as well.